-How to Make Mimosas – my all-time favorite mimosa recipe is a simple delicious cocktail made with champagne and orange juice.
+How to Make Mimosas – my all-time favorite mimosa recipe is a simple bubbly cocktail made with champagne and orange juice.
 It’s also easy to make a mimosa bar for some fun and delicious variations of this traditional mimosa drink!

-It only takes 5 minutes to make mimosas, and you can serve them at weekend brunch or any holiday parties.
+It only takes 5 minutes to make the best mimosas, and you can serve them at weekend brunch or any holiday parties.
 My favorite mimosa is cranberry orange mimosa because of its refreshing taste and gorgeous look!

 What is a Mimosa?
 Mimosa is a classic sparkling beverage made with dry sparkling wine and orange juice, traditionally served with brunch.
 It’s one of my favorite cocktail recipes!